-Learn more in our Insider’s Guide to Angkor Wat and Siem Reap Without the Crowds, and plan your trip through our site to be marked as a VIP and get the best possible trip.
+Learn more in our Insider’s Guide to Angkor Wat and Siem Reap Without the Crowds, and use Wendy’s trip request form to be marked as a VIP and get the best possible trip.

 The Caribbean and Mexico for Diving and Snorkeling

 Even, though it’s hurricane season, August and September are my favorite time to go to the Caribbean.
 The seas are generally the calmest, with good visibility, few crowds, and great value to be had.
 On the Riviera Maya, this is the perfect moment to swim and snorkel with whale sharks.
 You should definitely buy insurance if you book a trip, though.